fdcl-nrf/FymEnvs.jl/README.md

     - An environment can contain other environments as its systems.
 - Backward integration
     - Can perform backward integration with keyword argument `dt (< 0.0).`
+- Log data
+    - Can log simulation data and configuration using `Logger`.

 ### Not supported features
 There are some features of `fym`, not realised yet.
 Here's the list: